Power-Components/powergrid-demo/README.md

 This is a demo project featured in a live code session at [Beer and Code](https://www.youtube.com/watch?v=Mml5aagMOm4&ab_channel=BeerandCode) Youtube channel.

-❇️ Please check [PowerGrid](https://github.com/Power-Components/livewire-powergrid) main repository for the component most up-to-date version and documentation.
+❇️ Please check [PowerGrid](https://github.com/Power-Components/livewire-powergrid) main repository for the package most update version.

+📚 See the [Documentation](https://livewire-powergrid.docsforge.com/) for more information about configuration and features.

 ## How to use